TheExGenesis/TheExGeneisis/index.md

 I'm based in Lisbon, Portugal

+I like to say I love everything, especially complex systems

 Currently a master's student in Computer Science, with a focus on AI

 Thinking about AI Governance, Safety, and Policy